haythamdahri/tennis-game/README.md

 Thi project is an implementation of KATA game that aims to simulate a round of tennis game between two players respecting all the functional rules.

 # Technical side
-This project developed with Java version 17
+This project is developed with Java version 17